R if…else Statement

 The else part is optional and is only evaluated if test_expression is FALSE.

-It is important to note that else must be in the same line as the closing braces of the if statement.
+Note: The else must be in the same line as the closing braces of the if statement.

-Flowchart of if…else statement
+Flowchart of if else statement

 Flowchart of if...else in R Programming

-Example of if…else statement
+Operation of if-else statement

 x <- -5